 When it comes to the corporate world, you hear a lot about employees demanding or at least wanting a sense of autonomy.
 This extends to all areas of the workplace, but it seems travel, in particular, is dominated by this desire.

-Self-booking is one iteration of autonomy in corporate travel.
+Self-booking is one iteration of.
 Business travelers want to choose their flights and their lodging based on what they like and what appeals to them.
 In 2019, more companies are likely to expand their self-booking options.

 Finally, travel risk management is probably a word that’s going to be used quite a bit in 2019.
 Travel risk management is about cybersecurity primarily.
 2018 was a difficult year regarding data breaches, and the ways this can impact the business traveler goes from end-to-end.
 New measures will start being put in place from the booking period all the way through the time the employee is traveling to make sure personal and also corporate data are well-protected.